rolleyio/vure/README.md

-# Vure
+# Rolley Monorepo

-A library of helper functions to make using Firebase v9 easier
+A framework of helper functions to make using Firebase v9 easier